On the Landscape of One-hidden-layer Sparse Networks and Beyond

 The key proof idea is to show that we could always make hidden-layer $\sigma(\widetilde{W}X)$ have full column rank with invariant loss.
-Otherwise, we could calculate $l_i$-th order derivative of $\sigma(\widetilde{W}X)$ at a specific row, and show the contradiction from Assumption \ref{ass:data} and Assumption \ref{ass:ac}.

-It is interesting to note that Theorem \ref{thm:non-linear} explains no substantial difference in the scope of spurious valleys when sparsity is introduced.
-Additionally, the requirement of $n$ connections for each output neuron also appears in \cite{nguyen2018loss}.
+Otherwise, we could calculate $l_i$-th order derivative of $\sigma(\widetilde{W}X)$ at a specific row, and show the contradiction from Assumptions \ref{ass:data} and \ref{ass:ac}.
+It is interesting to note that Theorem \ref{thm:non-linear} explains no substantial difference in the scope of spurious valleys when sparsity is only introduced in the first layer.
+Additionally, the requirement of the large width ($p\geq n$) also appears in \cite{venturi2019spurious,li2018benefit,nguyen2018loss,nguyen2019connected}.